COVID-19 Alert Level 2 Find out what Level 2 means for Council services and facilities... Read more

 If you change your address or give your dog to someone else to look after, either permanently or for longer than one month, you must tell us.
 You also need to let us know if any details change or need amending if, for example:

 If your dog has died please fill out a Notification of death of dog form.
+This form is available to be completed online, or you can download a copy to fill out here.
+You can also visit any of our service centres if you wish to notify us in person.
 A refund of registration fees will be calculated from the date the written notification is received.

-If you and your dog change address but remain in Waimakariri , let us know as soon as possible by completing a Change of address/owner form and sending or emailing it to Customer Services, or visit a service centre at Rangiora, Oxford or Kaiapoi.
+If you and your dog change address but remain in Waimakariri, or if you give your dog to someone else, please let us know as soon as possible by completing a Change of address/owner form.
+This can be completed online or downloaded and returned to any of our services centres or emailed to Customer Services at firstname.lastname@example.org.

 If you or your dog move to another area, you need to inform both the Waimakariri District Council and the council in your new area as soon as possible so new licence tags can be issued.